GiacomoValliPhD/openhdemg/docs/tutorials/emgfile_structure.md

 In this case, the `emg_refsig` is a Python dictionary with the following keys:

-- "SOURCE": source of the file (i.e., "CUSTOMCSV_REFSIG", "OTB_REFSIG")
+- "SOURCE": source of the file (i.e., "CUSTOMCSV_REFSIG", "OTB_REFSIG", "DELSYS_REFSIG")
 - "FSAMP": sampling frequency
 - "REF_SIGNAL": the reference signal
 - "EXTRAS" : additional custom values